 - If you are currently attending a fall semester at your school, you should order a transcript to be sent as soon as the grades from the semester are available.

 - If you are currently attending a winter or spring semester, order a transcript to be sent immediately, as well as at the end of the semester.

 Any additional requirements will be communicated after the initial receipt of the application.
-All transcripts and other documentation should be sent by the issuing institution(s) to McMaster Admissions.

 Note: All documents submitted in support of an application become the property of McMaster University and are not returned.